Analysis: Three things we learned from Washington’s victory over the USC Trojans

 Take a second and let those literally perfect numbers sink into your skin.

 But punter Joel Whitford is also not to be forgotten.
-The senior from Australia dropped three of six punts inside the 20-yard line on Saturday, with a long of 56 yards.
+The senior from Australia dropped three of six punts inside the 20-yard line, with a long of 56 yards.
 He forced fair catches by USC returner Amon-Ra St. Brown at the 11- and 15-yard lines.
 Early in the fourth quarter, he yanked a pitching wedge out of the bag, added a healthy helping of back spin and placed a 45-yard punt perfectly on the Trojan 2-yard line.

 Through five games, UW is allowing an average of 3.5 yards per punt return, which ranks second in the Pac-12 and 28th nationally.
-The Trojans produced a grand total of six punt return yards on Saturday.
+The Trojans produced a grand total of 6 punt-return yards.

-Especially early, this was a field position game — and Whitford was a weapon for Washington.
+Especially early, this was a field-position game — and Whitford was a weapon for Washington.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.